- Activities & Events

 Four awardees will be announced by May 18.
 Awards will be presented at the MN-CCD Legislative Wrap-Up scheduled for Wednesday, June 3rd from 1:00 to 2:30 p.m. at Goodwill/Easter Seals, 553 Fairview Avenue, Saint Paul, MN.

 - inviting a candidate/elected official to your home or service site to provide them with a first hand view of the services you provide,

 - hosting a town hall forum where community members can share their story about how disability services are working for them with current elected officials,

 - hosting a candidate forum where candidates in your area have an opportunity to share with the community their views on disability services and what actions they might take in this area if they were to be elected,

 For any advocacy activity, it is important to have ready your one – page personal story about disability services to give to your legislators or other policymakers.
-Click here for a simple and useful ”Tips for meeting with your legislator – how to tell personal story” guide.
+For a simple and useful guide, “Tips for Meeting with your Legislator”, click here.